aashish-thapa/BackendSecondBrain/README.md

 Social Media Backend

-This is a comprehensive backend application for a social media platform, built with Node.js, Express, and MongoDB.
+This is a comprehensive backend application for a social media platform, built with Node.js, Express, and MongoDB (JUST FOR MVP).
 It includes features like user authentication, post management, likes, comments, and a personalized user feed.
 Features Included

     Express + ESM: Modern JavaScript modules support.